CFEL-CMI/Active-Learning-of-PES/docs/source/Implementation/imp_details.rst

 .. _implementation-details:

 ********************************************
-Implementation of active learning algorithms
+Use of active learning algorithms
 ********************************************

 Here we give a minimal example on how to use the Stochastic Query by Forest algorithm.